 On the other hand, when the researchers teased baby by holding out a toy, and then taking it away, baby seemed unhappy.
 The child understood she was being tricked, and seemed displeased.

 The takeaway?
-At just 6 months old, babies can decode your body language and, in a very basic way, judge your intentions.
+At just six months old, babies can decode your body language and, in a very basic way, judge your intentions.
 They can also interpret the intentions of other children in your daycare or preschool.

 Early childhood educators can build on this ability by fostering respectful, compassionate communication between even the youngest students—and remembering that their own actions are being very carefully watched.

 Babies are much more aware of their surroundings than many people realize.
 They can tell how attentive your are through subtle non-verbal cues.
 Think a little one won't notice that you're sending a text or taking a call during one-to-one playtime?
 Think again!
-They'll know you're distracted and not "fully present".
+They'll know you're distracted and not fully present.